 Yale New Haven Hospital

-Yale New Haven Hospital (YNHH) has been the primary teaching hospital for the Yale School of Medicine since 1826, when the hospital was incorporated.
-YNHH is a 1541-bed facility with a medical staff of 4,800.
-There are 700 residents and fellows, and approximately 1,500 senior physicians affiliated with Yale-New Haven Hospital as attendings, ambulatory, clinical or non-resident MDs.
+Yale New Haven Hospital (YNHH) has been the primary teaching hospital for the Yale School of Medicine since the hospital was incorporated in 1826.
+YNHH is now a 1,541-bed facility, making it one of the largest hospitals in the United States.
+There are more than 90 training programs and hundreds of residents and fellows.

-YNHH contains separate Intensive Care Units for newborn, pediatric, surgical, cardio-thoracic, medical, cardiac, neurosurgical and neurological patients.
-YNHH also functions as a community hospital for the city of New Haven.
-Approximately 42% of the patients discharged reside in New Haven, and the majority of New Haven residents who are hospitalized receive their ongoing care at Yale-New Haven Hospital.
-The Department of Emergency Services, one of New England's busiest, cares for over 80,000 people a year.
+While YNHH is a major tertiary research hospital that cares for patients referred from thoughotu the region, it also functions as a community hospital for the city of New Haven.
+Approximately 42% of the patients discharged reside in New Haven, and the majority of New Haven residents who are hospitalized receive their ongoing care at YNHH.